 Now add all the sugar to the fruit and juices in the jam pot.
 Stir well and heat gently to dissolve the sugar.
 Then bring to a rolling boil and cook until setting point is reached.

 Remember the orange pulp prepared earlier?
 This is very high in pectin.
 When you've boiled your marmalade for five minutes or so, push the orange pulp through a sieve into the mixture to help it set.

 Take the preserving pan off the heat and test your mixture: Spoon a small quantity of hot marmalade onto a cold plate.
 The mixture should start to set almost immediately.
 The surface will wrinkle when pushed with a finger.

 If it remains runny, boil the marmalade for another five minutes and test again.

-When set to your satisfaction, spoon your English marmalade hot into clean, sterilised jars and cover with waxed papers.
+When set to your satisfaction, spoon your marmalade hot into clean, sterilised jars and cover with waxed papers.
 Stand the jars on their heads until completely cool.
 Then store dry, cool and dark and enjoy with your breakfast toast or as a filling for puddings and pastries!